NN-Guillaume/Demo-Git-for-student/README.md

 # Demo-Git-for-student
-This is a simple demo for a student excercise...
+This is a simple demo for a student excercise.
+But still, it's pretty difficult though (at least for a complete beginner).